Dealing with psoriatic arthritis

 There is no singular test that can diagnose psoriatic arthritis.
 Your dermatologist will look at several factors to determine that this is the problem indeed.
 The best dermatologists will look at your medical records and take a comprehensive look at your medical history.
 They will also try to determine if you had any relatives that were diagnosed with psoriasis or psoriatic arthritis.
 He or she will examine your joints and the skin in close proximity to your joint.

 Psoriatic arthritis can look like other types of arthritis, so it is important that you be evaluated by an experienced dermatologist for a diagnosis.
 If you are diagnosed with psoriatic arthritis, your dermatologist will begin treatment that can stop the progression of your arthritis while easing the swelling, pain, stiffness, and other symptoms.
 Dealing with your psoriatic arthritis is not only about easing the pain; you will also be taking positive steps that will improve your quality of life.

 Timely and innovative treatment for psoriasis

 The severity of a skin condition such as psoriasis can depend upon many factors.
 If you are finding it difficult to live with your condition, Dermatology Specialists of Charlotte can provide high quality and innovative treatment in a caring and professional environment.
-Dr. Nixon and Dr. Haught are board certified dermatologists whose dedication, experience, and knowledge will provide the best possible treatment for your skin, hair, and cosmetic concerns.
+Dr. Nixon is a board certified Charlotte dermatologist whose dedication, experience, and knowledge will provide the best possible treatment for your skin, hair, and reliable cosmetic dermatology concerns.